-Self-help and personal growth books are like choose your own adventure novels for adults.
+Self-help and personal development books are like choose your own adventure novels for adults.
 Because when you change who you are, you embark on a whole new adventure.

 This list is only the beginning in this category of books.
-I’m always searching for new insights on life, how to live better, and how to love others without judgement.
+I’m always searching for new insights into life, how to live better, and how to love others without judgment.
 The books that help transform the relationship with yourself and the world around you.
 All of these books deal with the inward journey.

 ‘Love is what we were born with.
 Fear is what we have learned here.
 The spiritual journey is the relinquishment — or unlearning — of fear and the acceptance of love back into our hearts.
 Love is an essential existential fact.
 It is our ultimate reality and our purpose on earth.”

 I purchased this book on a whim and purely based on the sticker on the front.
-I figured, if Oprah featured it on Super Soul Sunday, it’s gotta be a worthwhile read.
-I mean, Oprah gets it — she understands the need for soul nurturing.
+I figured if Oprah featured it on Super Soul Sunday, it must be a worthwhile read.
+I mean, Oprah gets it ~ she understands the need for soul nurturing.
 As I continued my journey of looking inward, this book helped me with the painful thoughts and memories that kept me from being truly happy and self-aware.
 When I read this in 2014, I was struggling with debt, shopping excessively, and contemplating whether my career was the right one for me.